-- 6.1 NZS 3603 subject to the following modifications: - a) Actions must be determined in accordance with NZS 1170.
-All references to NZS 4203 are replaced by equivalent references to NZS 1170. - b) Delete Clause 2.2.1.2 and replace with: "Machine stress-grading shall be in accordance with AS/NZS 1748 as modified by NZS 3622.
+- a) Actions must be determined in accordance with AS/NZS 1170.
+All references to NZS 4203 are replaced by equivalent references to AS/NZS 1170. - b) Delete Clause 2.2.1.2 and replace with: - "Machine stress-grading shall be in accordance with AS/NZS 1748 as modified by NZS 3622.
 Machine stress-graded timber shall have its properties verified, and be identified, in accordance with the requirements of NZS 3622."